Joonpark13/serif.nu/docs/CONTRIBUTING.md

 1. Move the ticket from "Current Sprint" to "In Progress" on the Trello board.
 2. Check out the `master` branch, `git pull` to make sure you are up to date, then checkout a new branch.
 Your branch name should follow the format of `{ticket type}/{ticket-title}` where ticket type is `f` for feature, `b` for bugfix, `t` for tech debt, `o` for toolchain, and `d` for documentation.
 For example, `git checkout -b b/fix-overlapping-schedule-bug`
 3. Make your changes, stage, and commit.
 Most tickets will require multiple commits.
 Make sure the first line of your first commit message is the ticket title.
 4. Run `npm test` to lint and test your changes.
-Fix/add tests as necessary to ensure no linting errors, 100% code coverage, and that all tests pass.
+Fix/add tests as necessary to ensure no linting errors and that all tests pass.
 See the [reference document](REFERENCE.md) for scripts that may help.
 Running `npm test` generates a code coverage report, viewable by opening `/coverage/index.html`.
 To run specific test files, do `jest {path-to-file}` and to update a snapshot do `jest {path-to-file} -u` (you'll need jest installed globally).
 Make sure you read [the philosophy](#unit-testing) on snapshot testing.
 5. If applicable, make sure you update the documentation to match your changes.
 6. Push your branch: `git push -u origin b/fix-overlapping-schedule-bug`
 7. Open a pull request.
 Using the Github power-up in the trello card, link the pull request on the ticket.
 If the ticket contains a visual change, include a screenshot of the change on the PR.